Page 7: Historical Events In October - 17

 2007 Whitehaven, England becomes the first place in the United Kingdom to have one of its analogue terrestrial television signals switched off as part of digital switchover on this day in history.

-2017 Islamic State headquarters Raqqa declared under full control of US-led alliance by Syrian Democratic Forces (SDF) spokesman Talal Sello after 4 months of fighting on October - 17.
+2017 On October - 17 islamic State headquarters Raqqa declared under full control of US-led alliance by Syrian Democratic Forces (SDF) spokesman Talal Sello after 4 months of fighting

 2017 On this day in history american short-story writer George Saunders wins the Man Booker Prize for his first novel "Lincoln in the Bardo"